 According to the FDA, phase 2 trials can take up to two years to complete.

 Phase 3 is often the final phase of clinical testing, and the results from this phase could lead to the FDA approving the treatment.
 Phase 3 tests whether the experimental treatment has better benefits than standard therapies.
 The benefits must include both disease response and safety.

 Participants are often randomized into separate groups.
 One group will receive the experimental treatment, while the rest will act as a control group.
 Researchers use this setup to compare the effects of the treatment to what patients currently have available to them.

 After the FDA approves a treatment, the agency may continue clinical testing.
 This step is called Post-Market Safety Monitoring, and it’s used to ensure that treatments are safe for widespread use.
-There is no timeframe for completing phase 4 mesothelioma clinical trials.
+There is no timeframe for completing phase 4 trials.